 Like natural gas, kerosene, and propane, gasoline relies on crude oil or petroleum refinement.
 This expensive process requires exploration, drilling, recovery even before it’s refined.
 The main distinction between gasoline and the previously mentioned fuels is the voracious demand for it, which add additional supply risk during shortages.
 There will be more people will want it, so there would be less to go around during a supply interruption.

-Coal production is simpler than the four previous types of fuel production, but it also runs into its own version of complexity.
+Production of coal is simpler than the four previous types of fuel production, but it also runs into its own version of complexity.
 While coal is easier to extract and process than other fossil fuels due to it being closer to the surface and needing less refining before it’s delivered to market, it relies on mining and transportation methods that require gasoline or diesel.
 Heavy excavators are used to mine coal, and 60 percent of coal is moved through the US by rail.
 The remaining portions are transported by waterways on barges, and trucks.

 Complexity and Inter-connectedness

-Each of these four fuel sources have two main traits making them less than ideal for standalone, off the grid use: complexity and interconnectedness.
+Each of these four fuel sources have two main traits making them less than ideal for standalone, off the grid use: complexity and inter-connectedness.
 The processes required to deliver these fuels to the end user require immense amounts of specialized skill, capital, mechanical and chemical processes, and coordination to all work in harmony and with the timing of a symphony.
 If any point in the process, (and there are a lot of points) ,where crude oil production were impeded, gasoline, propane, and natural gas production could also be interrupted.

 Stand alone power sources are those that do not rely on constant supply inputs from large, grid-dependent infrastructure networks such as those described above.
-Sure, substantial material and skill inputs may be required initially for design, parts manufacturing, assembly, installation and training of users to implement, operate and maintain them, but once they are set up and running, they can sustainably generate power without major material and skill inputs for the long term, as we will see.
+Sure, substantial material and skill inputs may be required initially for design, parts manufacturing, assembly, installation and training of users to implement, operate and maintain them, but once they are set up and running, they can sustainable generate power without major material and skill inputs for the long term, as we will see.

-Micro hydropower is a lesser known method to generate small scale off grid energy.
+Micro hydro power is a lesser known method to generate small scale off grid power.
 Advantages of micro hydropower is it’s level of efficiency and reliability.
 It has the potential to deliver constant energy day and night and it requires as little as two gallons per minute of water flowing up to a mile away from the user.
 It’s also more cost effective than other stand along technologies, costing between $1,000 and $20,000.
 The main drawback of micro hydropower is it relies on a source of water running from high to low ground, such as a river or a stream, to generate electricity.